Cookies on the UK Anti-Doping website

 “We would also like to remind athletes to recheck their medications in light of these changes.
 The easiest way to do this is for athletes to use Global DRO - an online tool which provides information about the prohibited or permitted status of branded medications and ingredients licensed for use in the UK, USA, Canada, Switzerland, Japan and Australia.
 Global DRO will be updated ahead of the New Year.
 Athletes should therefore renew searches of regular or recurring medications they use on Global DRO from 01 January 2018 when the new List comes into effect.
 In the meantime, athletes should familiarise themselves with the above summary about the modifications to the 2018 Prohibited List.”

-Click on the following links for a full breakdown of the changes to the 2018 Prohibited List:
+See below for a full breakdown of the changes to the 2018 Prohibited List: